tagtag

 12. Stapleton: general boundaries between Bay and Van Duzer streets, from Wright to Tompkins streets

-The heavy concentration of vehicles on New York City’s streets combined with the low visibility in areas directly under or around bridges can spell disaster for people trying to cross the street, either by foot or by bicycle.
-Take extra precautions in these areas of the city and call an attorney if you have been injured.
+The heavy concentration of vehicles on New York City’s streets combined with the low visibility in areas directly under or around bridges can spell disaster for people trying to cross the street, either by foot or bicycle.
+Take extra precautions in these city areas and call an attorney if you have been injured.

 Contact a New York personal injury attorney